Dinosaur Polo Club

 Mini Metro is a minimalist subway simulation game about designing efficient subway networks.
 The player must constantly redesign their line layout to meet the needs of a rapidly-growing city.

 The prototype for Mini Metro, Mind the Gap, was created at the end of April 2013 during the three-day Ludum Dare 26 Jam.
 The first pre-alpha build was made public in September 2013.
 Mini Metro was put up on Steam Greenlight in March 2014 and was greenlit within three weeks.
-The Early Access release is scheduled for the 11th of August.
+Mini Metro was released on Early Access on the 11th of August, 2014.
+After more than a year of additional develoment, the game launched out of Early Access on 9th of November, 2015.
+The iOS and Android versions launched on the 18th of October, 2016.

 - Compelling, constructive, hectic, relaxed gameplay.
 If that makes sense.

-- Three game modes: Commuter for quick scored games, Scenic for stress-free sandbox play, and Rush Hour for the ultimate challenge. (only Commuter is in so far, Scenic will follow soon)
+- Three game modes: Classic for quick scored games, Endless mode for stress-free sandbox play, and Extreme for the ultimate challenge.

-- Three real-world cities to design subways for (London, New York City and Paris), with many more being added before release.
+- Ten real-world cities to design subways for, including London, New York City, and Paris.
 Each has a unique colour theme, set of obstacles, and pace.

 - Random city growth, so each game plays out differently.
 A strategy that proved successful last game may not help you in the next.